Surprising Real Stories Behind Eight Classic Wrestlers

 OK, here is basically what you could grow up believing.
 No one is that crazy.
 No one.
 But other than stacking beer for a living, what the hell else was this guy going to do with his life?
 Actually, it’s what he has done that will shock you.

-William James Myers (George Steele) has a Master’s Degree from Central Michigan University.
+William James Myers (George Steele) had a Master’s Degree from Central Michigan University.
 Lets review that sentence for a moment.
-George the Animal Steele has a Master’s Degree from a reputable college.
-He is also inducted into the Michigan Coaches Hall of Fame.
+George the Animal Steele had a Master’s Degree from a reputable college.
+He was also inducted into the Michigan Coaches Hall of Fame.
 Also, from 1988 on, he wrestled with Crohn’s Disease.
 The only thing crazy about William Myers is the level to which he made you believe he was crazy.
 Well, and the body hair.
+Myers passed away in 2017.

 The only Russian Nightmare here is that Nelson Scott Simpson was a voice of Soviet thought and possible pride during the 1980s.
 He hails from Minnesota.
 His all American dream was to play football growing up.
 Ivan Koloff who was billed as his uncle was not Russian either.
 He was a Canadian named Oscar Pereas but at least they had a single payer system for health care up there.
 They are in no way related at all.